ondrolexa/apsg/README.md

 ## :blue_book: Documentation

-Explore all the features of APSG.
-You can find detailed documentation [here](https://apsg.readthedocs.org).
+You can explore all the features of APSG in [documentation](https://apsg.readthedocs.org).

 ## :computer: Contributing